USA DFS Websites | Best Daily Fantasy Sports Websites 2020

 Also in 1999 the FSTA – the Fantasy Sports Trade Association – came into being.
 With an ever-expanding network of fantasy sports players, websites, and more, there came the need to have some kind of governing body.
 The year previously saw a meeting between The Sporting News, E.A Sports, CDM, Fantasy Insights, and USFANS, which spurred an official organization, used to help promote legislative issues.
 So, in 1999, the newly formed FSTA held its first official conference and has been in operation ever since.

 Perhaps one of the shakiest yet most influential moments in fantasy sports history came in 2006.
 A huge federal legislative change loomed over the head of the industry, as the bill for the Unlawful Internet Gambling Enforcement Act came to bear.
 What this meant for fantasy sport was the possibility that it would be outlawed in the United States.
 If determined to be a gambling game of chance, the industry would suffer a fatal blow.

-Lucky for the millions of fantasy sport owners out there, it was finally determined that fantasy sports was a game of skill, not chance, and thus it remained legal, and open to millions of more players to get involved.
+Luckily for the millions of fantasy sports owners out there, it was finally determined that fantasy sports was a game of skill, not chance, and thus it remained legal and open to millions of more players to get involved.